Getting started

 Time evolution in the Pauli strings basis is commonly referred to as sparse Pauli dynamics, Pauli paths simulation, Pauli propagation or Pauli backpropagation.

-for t in times
+for j in 1:N

 end